mirjak/draft-kuehlewind-quic-substrate/draft-kuehlewind-quic-substrate.md

 # Introduction

-QUIC is a new transport protocol that initially was developed as an optimization for HTTP traffic by supporting multiplexing and the integration of security.
+QUIC is a new transport protocol that was initially developed as a way to optimize HTTP traffic by supporting multiplexing without head-of-line-blocking and integrating security directly into the transport.
+This tight integration of security allows the transport and security handshakes to be combined into a single round-trip exchange, after which both the transport connection and authenticated encryption keys are ready.

-The latter enables a speed-up of the handshake to set up both at the same time, a transport connection as well as the needed security context for encryption and authentication.
-With the expectation that QUIC will be widely used for HTTP, it also makes sense to enable use of QUIC e.g. for HTTP proxy services.
+Based on the expectation that QUIC will be widely used for HTTP, it follows that there will also be a need to enable the use of QUIC for HTTP proxy services.

-However, QUIC is a general purpose transport protocol and it is expected that it will be used in future for many other kinds of traffic, whenever the features provided by QUIC (compared to TCP) are beneficial for the high-layer service.
+Beyond HTTP, however, QUIC provides a general-purpose transport protocol that can be used for many other kinds of traffic, whenever the features provided by QUIC (compared to existing options, like TCP) are beneficial to the high-layer service.
-Especially QUIC's multiplexing support and build-in encryption support can come handy for tunneling or proxying setups in general.

-While today proxies are often operated in a transparent fashion, it is expected that future in-network services will work in a cooperative way by being visible and explicitly selected by at least one of the endpoints.
-This does not only enable an client endpoint to make an explicit decision about the service requested to a proxy, such as simple forwarding or more advanced services to optimize performance, but also provides a secured communication channel between a middlepoint and the endpoint.
+Specifically, QUIC's ability to multiplex, encrypt data, and migrate between network paths makes it ideal for solutions that need to tunnel or proxy traffic.

+Existing proxies that are not based on QUIC are often transparent.
+That is, they do not require the cooperation of the ultimate connection endpoints, and are often not visible to one or both of the endpoints.
+If QUIC provides the basis for future tunneling and proxying solutions, it is expected that this relationship will change.
+At least one of the endpoints will be aware of the proxy and explicitly coordinate with it.
+This allows client hosts to make explicit decisions about the services they request from proxies (for example, simple forward or more advance performance-optimizing services), and do so using a secure communication channel between themselves and the proxy.

+This document describes some of the use cases for using QUIC for proxying and tunneling, and explains the protocol impacts and tradeoffs of such deployments.

 # Usage Scenarios